rabol/laravel-simplesubscription-stripe/README.md

 ## Handling Stripe callbacks - webhooks

-To handle webhooks, create a new controller and extend it from ````Rabol\LaravelSimplesubscriptionStripe\Http\Controllers\WebhookController```` and create a method for each even that you would like to handle.
+To handle webhooks, create a new controller and extend it from ````Rabol\LaravelSimplesubscriptionStripe\Http\Controllers\WebhookController```` and create a method for each event that you would like to handle.

 The method should be the studly case name of the event prefixed with ```handle``` and postfixed with ```Event``` like this:

 ```handleCustomerSubscriptionCreatedEvent($event)```

 Example: